 You can read storybooks to them, tell them a fun, educative family story you were told as a child or even sing it to them in the form of a lullaby.

-Quick tip: Any time is storytime for kids so, you do not have to do it alone.
+Quick tip: Any time is storytime for kids so, you do not always have to do it before bedtime.
+Also, you don’t have to be the one reading the stories all the time.
 You can encourage them to read and share stories with each other.

 Sometimes when I don’t have time to read books to my kids, I take them to a storytelling session at the library or at the bookstore.
 I feel like it shows them that even if mommy sometimes doesn’t have time to read them stories herself, she still cares enough to ensure that they get proper storytime sessions.

 If you do not have time during the week, you can do this over the weekends.

 2. It helps your kids to discover the value of books and stories.

 They begin to appreciate the lessons they can learn from books.
 It teaches them to read, comprehend and to follow the stories they read.

 3. Nurtures your child’s creativity and sparks their imagination.

 Children live in their own imaginary worlds.
 They perceive things differently and have a wonderful sense of wonder.

-of wonder.
 They pick up on many things throughout the day and always manage to learn from the varying situations they are exposed to.

 This is why kids are so adventurous and open to new experiences.
 Storytime is a crucial element in the child’s development.
-It gives them the material they need to fill their world with new possibilities and experiences.
+It gives them the material they need to fill their world with new experiences.

 Their creativity is much more noticeable compared to kids who do not get this kind of exposure.
 They sketch and draw more, and begin to be more spontaneous by the day.

 4. Helps to increase your child’s curiosity

 They become more alert to their immediate surroundings.
 Curious kids ask more questions about the world and about life.
 They seek out new experiences and pick up on more concepts.

 Seeking out the outside world is beneficial for your child’s development.
-They ask more questions and, as they find the answers they seek, they learn the useful lessons life has to offer them.
+They ask more questions and, as they find the answers they seek, they learn the useful lessons life has to offer.

 Encouraging your kids to share stories makes them more accommodating.
 Through stories, they learn that they first have to be understood to get their points across.

-Through sharing stories, children become more social and receptive to other people and the ideas or stories they have to offer.
+Through sharing stories, children become more social and receptive to other people and the ideas they have to offer.

-This use of varying tones in our voices also helps the child to learn how to speak in the most attractive ways to keep his/her audience captivated.
+This use of varying tones in our voices also helps the child to learn how to speak in the most attractive ways to keep their audience captivated.

 7. Teaches your child to sit still.

 As someone reads the story, the children sit and listen to the story to its entirety.
 They, in turn, become trained and conditioned to do this whenever the story is being told.

 Listening is also a skill that can be instilled in this fashion.
-When the child is seated still in a comfortable environment that does not offer distractions, they can pay better attention to what is being said.
+When the child is seated still in a comfortable environment that does not offer distractions, they can be more attentive to what is being said.

 8. It helps your child distinguish between reality and fantasy.

 Characters in stories are in almost all cases, fantastical and personified.
 They may include a trickster monkey or an old wise owl that has seen it all.

 The creation of these ‘unreal’ creatures is kids’ brain food.
 Through these creatures, children learn to make connections between what is real and what is not.

 Children’s stories are packed with raw emotion.
-The words and colorful pictures used effortlessly blend to evoke emotions in their purest forms.
+The words and colorful pictures used blend to evoke emotions in their purest forms.

 Situations rapidly change in these books and, through the creative use of characters, children get the chance to gain emotional intelligence in its simplest forms.

 Stories are fun, especially when you are a kid.
 Everyone has memories of stories you were told as a kid.
 They remind you of the good times when everything was simple and, the possibilities were endless.

 So whenever you feel too lazy to do it and begin wondering if it is even worth the struggle, remember what you have read here.

 You do not have to be good at telling stories.
 Your kids will enjoy and appreciate the stories you tell them whichever way you do it.
-Let’s put smiles on those faces!